 These affordable DIY grow lights can grow thousands of dollars worth of garden seedlings and microgreens every year.

-We’ve been gardening for about a decade.
+We’ve been gardening for over a decade.
 Each year we learn a little more and get a little better at growing our own organic food using no-till methods.

 We can point to a few key techniques and technologies that have made the biggest difference in our gardening success.
 It’s sort of like the 80-20 rule, wherein 20% of what you do, yields 80% of the results.